slackapi/build-this-bot-workshop/README.md

 After that, start your local server with `python app.py` and open [http://localhost:5000/install](http://localhost:5000/install) in your favorite web browser and follow the button clicking magic to install your newly educated bot the workshop team for testing.

-Once your app is installed, try out various ways to say hello to your bot!
-(But don't forget to @mention it's name!)
+Once your app is installed, try out various ways to say hello to your bot via DM!

 ## You Did It! :sparkles: